Enquiries, feedback and complaints

 The NHS complaints regulations

 If you are not happy with the service you, a friend or a member of your family have received, you are entitled to make a complaint.
-You can read the NHS complaints procedure by clicking on the link.
+You can find pit more by viewing the NHS complaints procedure.

 Tel: 020 3069 0240